kannibalin/kannibalin.github.io/_work/sblt.md

 Bonus burgers; collect the pink, turqoise or golden burgers for extra bonus points.The charachter of Snow Beast Laser Tornado starts with one of seven characters and her name is JumpUpOnMeBlackCream.
 The 6 other charachters will be released and avalible to play later this year.

-You tap with one finger to jump and avoid death.
+You tap with one finger to jump and avoid death. <br>

-*BDG = Beatrice Dahlén Gaming
+*BDG = Beatrice Dahlén Gaming <br>

-Developer: Sven Andersson & Jhonny Goransson
+Developer: Sven Andersson & Jhonny Goransson <br>
-Art director: Ingrid Arnsand Jonsson & Malin Sundelin
+Art director: Ingrid Arnsand Jonsson & Malin Sundelin <br>
-Copywriter: Jimmy Johansson
+Copywriter: Jimmy Johansson <br>
-Music: Axel Bauer
+Music: Axel Bauer <br>
 Creator of the clothing collection: Sara-Lovise Ewertson